ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 exactly once before each `call`.
 It is up to users of the zebra state service to uphold this contract.

-The service itself is clonable.
-When cloned it only clones the buffered interface, and not the wrapped service, providing shared access to a common chain state across multithreaded applications.
+The `tower::Buffer` wrapper is `Clone`able, allowing shared access to a common state service.
+This allows different tasks to share access to the chain state.

 The set of operations supported by `zebra-state` are encoded in its `Request` enum.
 This enum has one variant for each supported operation.